-TITANZ (Test Engines to Accelerate Net Zero Shipping and Power Generation) is a £3.5million project funded by the Engineering and Physical Sciences Research Council (EPSRC) to establish a megawatt scale decarbonised engine experimental facility, with two unique research engines strategically co-located as a new collaborative centre of excellence and nationally accessible asset at the universities of Nottingham and Brighton.
+TITANZ (Test Engines to Accelerate Net Zero Shipping and Power Generation) is a £3.5million project funded by the Engineering and Physical Sciences Research Council (EPSRC) to establish a megawatt scale decarbonised engine experimental facility, with two unique research engines strategically co-located as a new collaborative centre of excellence and nationally accessible asset at Nottingham and Brighton.

 With international recognition for disruptive engine research for lighter duty cars, vans and trucks, the UK now has clear opportunities to transfer this fundamental knowledge and skills from automotive to high power applications of marine, freight rail, off-road and stationary power generation.